WorkNest

 These are suitable for sales or senior staff, or anyone who builds good relationships with clients or colleagues.
 In short, they prevent former employees from ‘poaching’ these people, thereby protecting your commercial business interests.

 A word of warning: post-termination restrictions must be used reasonably.
 Case law has made clear that they must go no further than is necessary to protect legitimate commercial interests and cannot be used as “an unreasonable restraint of trade”.
-They are usually for a period of no more than six months after the end of employment.
+They're usually for a period of no more than six months after the end of employment.

 6. Garden leave clause